nestjs/docs.nestjs.com/content/recipes/terminus.md

 }
 ```

-The next thing we need to do is registering the health indicator as a provider.
+The next thing we need to do is register the health indicator as a provider.

 ```typescript
 @@filename(app.module)